 Loan modifications may be granted to borrowers experiencing financial difficulty.
-Qualifying disclosable modifications are one or a combination of: principal forgiveness, interest rate reduction, or a term or payment extension.
+Qualifying disclosable modifications are one or a combination of: principal forgiveness, interest rate reduction, a term extension, or payment extension.
 Covenant waivers and modifications of contingent acceleration clauses are not considered term extensions.